 Freshly ground black pepper, to taste

 Spray a 2-quart baking dish with cooking spray.
 Heat the oven to 375 F.

 Place the uncooked rice in the baking dish.
 Combine the condensed soup, water, and onion soup mix; pour over the rice and stir to blend ingredients.

 Place the chicken in the rice mixture and sprinkle lightly with pepper.

 Cover tightly with foil and bake in the preheated oven for about 1 hour, or until rice is tender and chicken is cooked through.

-Remove the foil and top with the toasted almonds (instructions below), if desired., if desired.
+Remove the foil and top with the toasted almonds, if desired.